The Wegovy

 1-877-390-2760 (hours of operation 8.30am – 5.00 pm EST Monday-Friday)

-Wegovy® (semaglutide 2.4 mg) is a prescription medicine made by Novo Nordisk A/S that is used as an adjunct to a reduced caloric diet and increased physical activity for chronic weight management in adults with an initial body mass index (BMI) of:
+Wegovy® (semaglutide) is a prescription medicine made by Novo Nordisk A/S that is used as an adjunct to a reduced caloric diet and increased physical activity for chronic weight management in adults with an initial body mass index (BMI) of:

 • 30 kg/m2 or greater (obesity), or